edbkei/MO416AI/README.md

 8- Check tkint in game.py, moviment shall be very understood in python3.
 OK.
 Done

-9- 2 minutes videos of project shall be prepared
+9- 2 minutes videos of project shall be prepared.
+ONGOING

 10- Jupyter notebook shall be prepared (MO416AI/Prototype3/pacman.ipynb).
 ONGOING. mo416pacman.ipynb started.

 11- Test new layout output.txt.
-OK. output.txt is not appropriated, new layout layoutMO416b.lay is the valid one.
+OK.
+New layout layoutMO416b.lay is the valid one.

-12- Test shall be possible with: python pacman.py -l bigMaze -p SearchAgent -a fn=dfs in Pycharm.
+12- Test shall be possible with: python pacman.py -l bigMaze -p Search2Agent -a fn=dfs in Pycharm.
 OK.

 13- Single search agent using Prototype3: python pacman.py -l layoutMO416b -p SearchAgent -a fn=dfs shall be possible.
 OK.

 14- Find in the code the heuristics used.
-ONGOING.
-A* heuristic is possible, one more is needed.
+OK.
+Manhattan heuristic is used, implemented in search2.py

 15- Check if missing any requirement.
 Example, the algorithm used in prototype3 matches https://github.com/aimacode/aima-python/blob/master/search.ipynb?
-ONGOING.
+OK.
+All requirement items are described in mo416pacman.ipynb.

 16- Is it possible to detect ghost using bfs?
 OK.
 Yes.